Asian Recipes

 Aloo Methi (Indian Potato Fenugreek Dry Stir-Fry)

-Aloo methi is a North Indian home-cooking classic built on the pairing of starchy potatoes and bitter fenugreek leaves - two ingredients that balance each other naturally.
-Fresh methi leaves have a pronounced earthy bitterness that mellows into a warm, maple-like aroma once they hit the hot pan.
-The potatoes are diced and cooked covered until fork-soft, absorbing cumin, turmeric, and chili along the way.
-When methi leaves fold in at the end, their residual moisture evaporates quickly, concentrating that herbaceous flavor into every bite.
-In Indian households, this dish often appears alongside dal and rice for a weeknight dinner that comes together in under thirty minutes.
+Aloo methi is a North Indian home-cooking classic built on the natural pairing of starchy potatoes and bitter fenugreek leaves - two ingredients whose flavors balance each other.
+Fresh methi leaves carry a pronounced earthy bitterness that softens and sweetens into a warm, maple-like aroma once they hit a hot pan.
+The potatoes are cut into small cubes and cooked covered with cumin, turmeric, and chili powder until fork-tender, absorbing the spices throughout as they steam.
+Methi leaves fold in at the end, and their residual moisture evaporates quickly on the hot pan, concentrating the herbaceous flavor into every bite.
+In Indian households this dish appears regularly alongside dal and rice as a weeknight staple that comes together in under thirty minutes.
+When fresh methi is unavailable, dried kasuri methi - rubbed between the palms to release its aroma before adding - produces a comparable result with a more concentrated flavor.
+Unlike many North Indian preparations built on layered masala chains, aloo methi has a short ingredient list and a straightforward method, which explains why it appears so consistently on everyday family tables.

 Aloo Paratha (Punjabi Spiced Potato Stuffed Flatbread)